TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/GFX.rst

    :Default: :php:`['+profile', '*']`

    Specifies the parameters to strip the profile information, which can reduce thumbnail size up to 60KB.
-Command can differ in IM/GM, IM also know the :bash:`-strip` command.
+Command can differ in IM/GM, IM also knows the :bash:`-strip` command.
 See
    `imagemagick.org <https://legacy.imagemagick.org/Usage/thumbnails/#profiles>`__
    for details.